elastic/elastic-agent/docs/elastic-agent-k8s-custom-ingest-pipeline.md

 Eg. Enabling the enrichment through `add_resource_metadata` in Managed Elastic Agent Policy

-Enabling deployment and cronjob metadata enrichment will utilize more memory because Elastic Agent keeps a local memory with the assets being discovered.
+> *Note:* Enabling deployment and cronjob metadata enrichment will utilize more memory because Elastic Agent keeps a local memory with the assets being discovered.

 ## Add deployment and cronjob for Kubernetes pods through ingest pipelines